 Every day in Germany a man tries to kill his partner or ex-partner.
 One in three attempts is successful.
 Activists say too many perpetrators are getting off lightly.

-One Sunday evening in early 2019 in Frankfurt, Germany, a 32-year old doctor was stabbed 18 times by her former partner.
+One Sunday evening in early 2019 in Frankfurt, Germany, a 35-year old doctor was stabbed 18 times by her former partner.
 She died within minutes on the street outside her front door.

 Julia Schäfer, a prosecutor in Frankfurt at the time, was called to the scene.
 This case, sadly, is a very typical one, she says.

-In Germany every day a man tries to kill his partner or ex-partner.
+Every day in Germany a man tries to kill his partner or ex-partner.
 Every third day an attempt is successful.
 Fresh figures show an increase in domestic violence against women and a continuously high number of femicides for 2019.
-In the European Union Germany topped the list in the number of femicides in 2018.
+In the European Union Germany topped the list for the number of femicides in 2018.

 "It is often the grueling climax after many years of domestic violence, which begins with insults and humiliation and also economic pressure," she says.